 C# Language Specification

 The C# 6.0 language specification.
 This is a draft proposal for the C# 6.0 language.
+This document will be refined through work with the ECMA C# standards committee.
 Version 5.0 has been released in December 2017 as the Standard ECMA-334 5th Edition document.

 There are a number of new features implemented in C# 7.0.
 They include pattern matching, local functions, out variable declarations, throw expressions, binary literals, and digit separators.
 This folder contains the specifications for each of those features.

 There are new features added in C# 7.1.
 First, you can write a

 default expression can be used without a type in locations where the type can be inferred.
 Also, tuple member names can be inferred.
 Finally, pattern matching can be used with generics.

 C# 7.2 Specification Proposals

 C# 7.2 added a number of small features.
 You can pass arguments by readonly reference using the